 The Incident –

 On the 4th of April, 2012, Mr. Vilas Vaitty’s car was stolen from Nerul.
 The car was parked outside a guest house there.
 He registered a complaint and also informed his insurance company about the same.
-He had insured his vehicle for Rs.4 Lakhs with TATA AIG General Insurance.
 On 9th October, 2012, Mr. Vaitty was told that his insurance claim was rejected by the company.

 After considering everything, the Central Mumbai District Consumer Disputes Redressal Forum asked the insurance company to pay Rs.3.50 Lakhs to Mr. Vaitty as compensation.
 The Forum said that according to the law when a vehicle is stolen, then insurance companies cannot reject the claim on the basis of the purpose for which it was used.
 The Forum also said that even if there was breach in the conditions laid down in the policy, the law set by the Supreme Court of India allows the claim money to be given to the complainant.

 Lesson to be learnt from the above incident –

 If you have purchased a Private Car Package Policy from your insurance company and then used the car for commercial purposes, then it is very likely that your insurance company might reject your insurance claim in case your car is stolen or damaged.